-You painstakingly saved airline miles or credit card rewards until you FINALLY had enough to spend, only to find there were no available reward flights to the places you wanted to go when you wanted to travel.
+You painstakingly saved airline miles or credit card rewards, travel hacking at every turn until you FINALLY had enough to spend only to find there were no available reward flights to the places you wanted to go, when you wanted to travel.
 So you continued to squirrel them away, hoping to make use of them eventually.
 That was until… they expired!
 Now you have to start all over again.
 Can you tell this has happened to me more than once?

 Travel hacking is great for those who have a lot of flexibility in their schedule and can travel when and where reward flights/hotel stays are available.
 However, for the rest of us it can be a frustrating waste of time.
 Here is another, simpler way to save money on and for travel that offers you a lot more control.